yunpeng1234/tp/docs/DeveloperGuide.md

 Edit ALL updates the details of all currently displayed applicants by obtaining the list of currently displayed applicants via `Model#getFilteredApplicantList`.
 The list is then copied, after which each individual applicant is modified via `Model#setApplicant` in a for loop.

-The following sequence diagram summaries what happens when a user enters an `edit``ALL` command.
+The following sequence diagram summarizes what happens when a user enters an `edit``ALL` command.

 <img src="images/EditAllSequenceDiagram.png"/>